vacp2p/awesome-secure-messaging/README.md

 - [Pluggable Transport](https://www.pluggabletransports.info/) - specification initiative to allow applications being used as transports to make network traffic harder to distinguish and block, origins in Tor

+- [So you want to write a Tor pluggable transport (video)](https://www.bamsoftware.com/talks/30c3-pt/index.html) - lightning talk about how to write a pluggable transport for Tor

 - [Selected Research Papers in Internet Censorship](https://censorbib.nymity.ch/) - meta-list of papers on censorship and resistance thereof

 ## Cocercion Resistance